 Ashtanga Yoga is a vigorous flow style of yoga, linking breath with movement.
 It is designed to strengthen, align and purify the entire body and mind and comes from the lineage of Sri K. Pattabhi Jois of Mysore, India.
 We offer several ways for students to learn the Ashtanga Vinyasa method.
 Ashtanga Mysore instruction is designed for students interested in learning the traditional Vinyasa method as originally taught by Pattabhi Jois.
 Learning in this way supports the development of a personal yoga practice, which helps to build self-reliance on and off the mat.
 This class is suitable for all levels; postures are taught one at a time, based on each student's individual needs.
 Students progress silently, at their own pace, with the help of a teacher.
 This class is not conducted; the atmosphere is quiet, allowing for deeper concentration and going inward.
-See website for more details.
 The Beginning Ashtanga Workshop is designed for students new to the Ashtanga system; students learn the foundation of this traditional yoga system in a led-class environment.
 The Intermediate Ashtanga Workshop is designed for experienced Ashtanga students who want to deepen their current practice by focusing on the postures in the second half of the primary series and working on the intermediate series.
 The Ashtanga Yoga class is suitable for practitioners of all levels.
 The Ashtanga Led Primary class is for students with prior Ashtanga experience.
 It will include all poses in the primary series and will be taught in a continuous manner without stopping.

 Ashtanga Light is an Ashtanga inspired class that will focus on the breath, combined with movement, to steady the mind, and bring more calm and peace to your daily life.
 We will begin with sun salutaitons to warm the body.
 Then a standing series of poses to work on coordination, balance, and strength.
 Finally, we will settle down into some long held stretches for relaxation and flexibility.
 Althogh somewhat strenuous to begin with, modifications are always available.
 We will begin with a short sit and end in Savasana.